What is a lumbosacral

-A lumbar spine X-ray is an imaging test that helps your doctor view the anatomy of your lower back.
+A lumbosacral spine X-ray, or lumbar spine X-ray, is an imaging test that helps your doctor view the anatomy of your lower back.

 The lumbar spine is made up of five vertebral bones.
 The sacrum is the bony “shield” at the back of your pelvis.
 It’s located below the lumbar spine.
 The coccyx, or tailbone, is located below the sacrum.
 The thoracic spine sits on top of the lumbar spine.
 The lumbar spine also has: